riadmahi/RimaKit/README.md

 > In the meantime, copy components directly into your shared `commonMain` module.

-## 📚 Components
+## Components

 ### RimaToggle

-A sleek, animated toggle switch with Compose beauty.
+A customizable animated toggle switch for Compose.
-Customize colors, shapes, and transitions.

 ```kotlin
 RimaToggle(